chrisk/git-campfire-hook/README.markdown

 hacked over from old svn hooks--ours certainly is--and they don't handle edge cases and branches well.

 Installation
 ============

-Initiated from the post-recieve hook.

-Example `repository/.git/hooks/post-receive`-script, with hook.rb and
-notification.rb placed in the hooks-directory, make sure the post-receive file is executable.
+To install, run `hook.rb` from your repository's post-receive hook.
+The hook should contain something like this:

     while read old_rev new_rev ref; do
       ruby hooks/hook.rb $ref $old_rev $new_rev
     done

+Make sure the `post-receive` script is executable (otherwise it'll be ignored by git).

+TODO: Add notes on configuring the git repository with Campfire settings.